DocuPanda/art-generator/README.md

 python scripts/art.py
 ```

-This will prompt you to enter a short subject for the image you would like to generate.
+This will start an interactive session which will prompt you to enter a short subject for the image you would like to generate.
 For example try:

 `"A goofy greedy panda stealing sacks of gold"`

-The script will then generate a selection of images based on your input in various styles.
+The script will then generate a selection of images based on your input in various styles under /output.
 Run python scripts/art.py --help to see the available styles, and generate more examples of your favorite style by e.g. running

 ```bash
 python scripts/art.py --style="pop-art" --n 3 --subject "A goofy greedy panda stealing sacks of gold"